top of page

 The trend I love?
 Nervous system hygiene.
 That includes tools like:

-• Vagus nerve stimulation: Try humming, gargling, or taking a cold shower.
+• Try humming, gargling, or taking a cold shower.
 These stimulate the vagus nerve and support a parasympathetic (rest-and-digest) state.

-• Sensory regulation: Use a weighted blanket during downtime, light a calming essential oil (lavender or bergamot are great), or listen to soothing music when overstimulated.
+• Use a weighted blanket during downtime, light a calming essential oil (lavender or bergamot are great), or listen to soothing music when overstimulated.

-• Structured rest: Practice 10–20 minutes of yoga nidra, NSDR (non-sleep deep rest), or guided breathwork using apps like Insight Timer or Breathwork.
+• Practice 10–20 minutes of yoga nidra, NSDR (non-sleep deep rest), or guided breathwork using apps like Insight Timer or Breathwork

 Start small: Try five minutes of deep belly breathing before bed each night.